qodeinvestments/Swan-Documentation/Systems/100_Baggers/Linc Ltd/readme.md

 The industry is slow moving, and i dont think this is going to change going ahead.The overall writing instruments industry is growing slowly and that wont change.
 Look at Flair: They have grown Sales at 13-14% p.a over the past decade.
 At Max in the pens segments they can grow at 12-15% - to do a 25% Growth rate they need to diversify into multiple products and multiple brands.
 Only pens is not enough.
 Uniball is also a slow moving item in India.
 They have been with Linc since 20-25 Years.
 Deli is also stationery brand.

+**Can they operationally handle the big growth?**
+The big growth will come from diverse range of product categories and not only pens.
+Currently as a family run business, they manage 7-8 factories in different locations.
+For other product categories they have always looked outside: Eg. Uniball, Deli and Morris.
+I dont think they have the capacity to produce these products inhouse.
+It is difficult to manage multiple products without having your own manufacturing.
+And I dont think they are going down that road.
+So how will the growth come?
+The only way is through margin expansions from here on.
+Flair has 45% Gross Margins.
+About 10-12% more than Linc.
+Can linc do these margins.

 **What have been the past 10 year ROCE's?
 Can ROCE% be 20%+ for the next 10 years** The past 10 year Avg.
 ROCE has been 13-15%p.a.
 Going ahead if they it needs to cross 20%+ there needs to expansion in sales and margins.
 Already in the current year we can see, with better margins and better product mix, ROCE% was at 31%.